MeiVentxx7/StarbucksPythonEDA/README.md

 ### Key Takeaways

 - Frappuccinos are very high in calories and sugar content.
 It’s best to avoid them or reserve them for cheat days.
-- According to the analysis, smoothies are considered healthy due to their low caffeine and sugar content, though they are high in calories.<br/>
+- According to the analysis, smoothies are considered healthy due to their low caffeine and sugar content, though they are high in calories.
   They can be a good meal replacement when solid food isn't an option.
 - Coffee contains a significant amount of caffeine, but it’s safe to consume if limited to 400 milligrams per day.
 - The healthiest choices are teas.
 If you drink coffee daily, switching to tea could make you even healthier.